debops/debops/docs/defaults-detailed.rst

-.. include:: global.rst.inc

-Default variables: configuration
+Default variable details
 ================================

+.. include:: includes/all.rst

 Some of ``debops.cryptsetup`` variables have more extensive configuration.
 Here you can find documentation and examples for them.